oldpatientsea/agon-bbc-basic-manual/README.md

 This contains the transformed BBC BASIC (Z80) manual files which will be used as the source of the BBC BASIC (Z80) for Agon manual.

 The starting point is the contents of the originals directory, but these will diverge as the files are updated with Agon specific edits.

+### epub

+This contains any files used to organise EPUB output.

 ## Generating Documentation